-An item of property, plant and equipment is derecognized upon disposal or replacement.
+An item of property, plant and equipment is derecognized upon disposal, replacement or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the Consolidated Statements of Operations and Comprehensive Income when the asset is derecognized.